rodrigoPianesser/rodrigoPianesser/README.md

 - 👋 Hi there!
-- 👨🏻‍💻 I'm and support analyst and part time full stack dev
+- 👨🏻‍💻 I'm a support analyst and part time full stack dev
 - 💻 I've been coding with html, CSS and JavaScript for the past 4 years!
 - 🌱 I’m currently learning SQL and PHP with Laravel
 - 👨🏼‍🎓 I'm studying for a data science extension course's degree